jamesmcginnis/rabbit-rss-card/README.md

 - **Visual Editor**: No YAML required!
 Add feeds and customize colors directly in the Home Assistant UI
 - **Full Customization**: Change background colors, header colors, text styles, and summary text color to match your dashboard theme
 - **Auto-Refresh**: Feeds automatically refresh at configurable intervals (default: 30 minutes)
+- **Continuous Auto-Scroll**: Articles scroll continuously in a seamless loop, with three configurable speed tiers
 - **Auto-Sorting**: Articles are automatically sorted by date, regardless of which feed they come from
 - **Responsive Design**: Optimized for both desktop and mobile viewports with flexible layouts
 - **Clean Interface**: Scrollable article list with a maximum height of 450px keeps your dashboard organized